luisychun/apify-cheerio-crawler-msia-covid/README.md

 ## Project Info:

-Apify's Cheerio crawler for local use.
-Get the latest updated Covid data from Malaysia's official MOH website.
+Cheerio scraper to get latest number of Covid cases from Malaysia's official MOH website.
 Data list included:

 - New positive case
 - New local case